General Questions

 About Your Editor & Book Coach

-How long have you been an editor and book coach?
+How long have you been a book editor and coach?

 Editing has been a lifelong passion of mine and my full-time job since 2020, when I launched Red Quill Editorial LLC.
 In 2025, I responded to the growing need for additional support during the writing process by adding book coaching services to my repertoire.